Jump to the content of the page

 Destructive Testing

-In destructive testing, specimens are extracted from a material and tested for mechanical or chemical loads.
+In destructive testing, specimens are machined from a material and tested for mechanical or chemical loads.
 The specimen is destroyed or altered (on the surface).
 After the test, the tested component, or material specimen can no longer be used.

-Destructive materials testing plays a particularly an important role in the automotive and aerospace industries, since material fatigue presents a very high risk factor in these sectors.
+Destructive materials testing plays a particularly important role in the automotive and aerospace industries, since material fatigue presents a very high risk factor in these sectors.
 At the same time, materials and components testing has become indispensable in the medical industry.

 In most test methods the specimen is destroyed: